yifeng20/MyYelpClone/README.md

 ## Notes

 Working with the API is very interesting!
+The challenging part is still the recyclerview.
+But it is getting better with more practice with it.

 ## License